forestgrape/coronavirus/4_immunological/immune_evasion.md

 - Exploit
   Exploiting antibody induced phagocytosis by infecting the [phagocyte cell](#overcome-phagocytosis)

-> Neutralizing antibodies may also act also as non-neutralizing antibodies.
-Generally natural infections and vaccines also produce antibodies targeting no exposed substances, these helps to fight infections since cells show what they produce on the outside.
-An infected cell usually produces coronavirus proteins and part of these proteins get presented on the cell membrane.
-Immune cells such as T cells can detect this especially if antibody marked and induce cell death.
-So the cell is stopped from producing many virions.
+> Natural infections and vaccines also produce antibodies targeting no exposed substances, these helps to fight infections: during the intracellular assembling process, the virion proteins can get antibody-marked.

-> Besides antibodies, natural infections and to some extent vaccines induce also specific immune cells such as memory T cells targeting different antigens of viruses.
-These T cells are especially effective at recognizing the presented antigens mentioned above.
+> Besides antibodies, natural infections and some (all?) vaccines induce also specific immune cells such as memory T cells targeting different antigens of viruses.
+T cells are effective at recognizing infected cells since the cell externally show pieces of the proteins they produce.

 ## References